How to Freeze Meat Without Plastic: Beef Up Your Sustainable Food Storage

 Perhaps like many people, you’ve run into a big obstacle in this department: freezing meat without plastic wrap or freezer bags.

-Our kitchen has become a testing ground for figuring out how to flavor kombucha, trying our hand at apartment composting, and learning how to preserve food at home.
 If you eat meat, part of that will mean learning how to freeze meat without plastic.

 Preserving food and preventing food waste is all the more important with animal products, especially considering their environmental impact is far greater than that of other types of food.

 Our planet may be at steak—but we can help it by figuring out how to freeze steak properly (and without plastic).

 Whether you’re pescatarian, paleo, or protein-lover, let’s take a bite out of some zero waste meat freezing techniques.